AdnanAD66/NodeJS/nodejs-readme.txt

 variable and function wrap in IIFE function so they cannot be accessable directly .

 NodeJS is non-blocking io because of Libuv.

+// Express js

+npm init

+npm install express

+If by mistake we delete node_modules folder then we can restore it by running 'npm install' command in terminal.